ttadano/alamode/docs/source/tutorial.rst

 As you can see, the thermal conductivity diverges in :math:`T\rightarrow 0` limit.
-This occurs because we only considered intrinsic phonon-phonon scatterings in the present calculation and neglected phonon-boundary scatterings which are dominant in the low temperature range.
+This occurs because we only considered intrinsic phonon-phonon scatterings in the present calculation and neglected phonon-boundary scatterings which are dominant in the low-temperature range.
 The effect of the boundary scattering can be included using the python script ``analyze_phonons.py`` in the tools directory::

     $ analyze_phonons.py --calc kappa_boundary --size 1.0e+6 si222.result > si222_boundary_1mm.kl